-Community Forums › Forums › Design Tips and Tricks › Removing image border for only one home page featured widget
+Community Forums › Forums › Archived Forums › Design Tips and Tricks › Removing image border for only one home page featured widget

-This topic contains 11 replies, has 3 voices, and was last updated by Lisa at OG 5 months, 3 weeks ago.
+- This topic has 11 replies, 3 voices, and was last updated 11 years, 3 months ago by Lisa at OG.

 -